brooklynrail/brooklynrail-platform/content/events/2020/10/radical-poetry-reading-with-anselm-berrigan-and-monica-de-la-torre.md

       Spanish-language poets.
 She has served as the poetry editor of The Brooklyn Rail and lives in New York City, where she is a senior editor of BOMB Magazine. "
+  - person: eleni-sikelianos
+    event_bio: Eleni Sikelianos is the author of six books of poetry, most recently The Loving Detail of the Living and the Dead and The California Poem, which was a Barnes & Noble Best of the Year, as well as hybrid memoirs, The Book of Jon and You Animal Machine (The Golden Greek).
+Sikelianos teaches in and directs the Creative Writing Program at the University of Denver.
+A California native, longtime New Yorker, and world traveler, she now lives in Boulder with her husband, the novelist Laird Hunt, and their daughter, Eva Grace.
 date: 2020-10-14 13:00:00 -0500
 end_date: 2020-10-14 14:00:00 -0500
 series: 151